pkivolowitz/CSC3510-S-2020/progress.md

     * ldp and stp are used to load and store two registers at a time into an address contained in a register (sp)
     * order going on the stack must be reversed by the order coming off the stack
     * the C runtime library is just "there"

+## February 18

+Either this day or the next we did a deep dive into caches.

+## February 20

+## February 25

+I have not recorded our progress for a bit.
+I apologize.

+Today we:

+* went over P3
+* answered questions abotu P2

+Today we learned about:

+* rotational and seek latency
+* thrashing
+* the concept of file systems as being software that determined where to place data on disk
+* sequential access to a spinning disk can actually be faster than accessing an SSD particularly for writing

+Then, we took apart 2 3 TB drives.
+One we left largely intact.
+The other was stripped down to its constituent parts.

+## February 27

+We will review.

+Today we expect to learn about how integers and floats work.
+Then, will learn about the floating point unit on AARCH64.